Regulatory Model Numbers

 Wire and Lug Preparation

-Before installing, remove power from DC circuits by turning off the power line servicing the circuits.
+Before performing any installation actions, ensure power is removed from DC circuits by turning off the power line servicing the circuits.
 Prepare the stranded wiring before you begin a DC power installation.

 Note: Stranded copper wiring is required and should meet local and national installation requirements.
 Wires and grounding lugs are not supplied.